aerni/statamic-advanced-seo/README.md

 php please seo:theme
 ```

-This will publish an empty template file for each social image type to `resources/views/social_images/{theme}` to get you started.
+This will publish an empty template file for each social image type to `resources/views/social_images/{theme}`.

 ### Templating
 When building your social image templates, you most likely want to see what you’re doing.
-You can view your templates according this schema:
+You can view your templates according to this schema:

 ```
 https://site.test/!/advanced-seo/social-images/{theme}/{type}/{id}